nylas/exchangelib/README.rst

 Notes
 ^^^^^

-Most, but not all, item attributes are supported.
-Adding more attributes is usually uncomplicated.
-Feel free to open a PR or an issue.

 Item export and upload is supported, for efficient backup, restore and migration.
+See `Account.export()` and `Account.upload()`.

+Almost all item fields are supported.
+The remaining ones are tracked in https://github.com/ecederstrand/exchangelib/issues/203.